OHMMYCodeEz/Script/README.md

     while wait() do
         pcall(function()
             if _G.BjirAnchorCuy then
-                for _, v in next, workspace.Boats.PirateBrigade:GetDescendants() do if v.Name:find("VehicleSeat") then
+                for _, v in next, workspace.Boats.Guardian:GetDescendants() do if v.Name:find("VehicleSeat") then
                         wait(5)
                         game.Players.LocalPlayer.Character.HumanoidRootPart.CFrame = v.CFrame